lynnfaraday/aresmush.com/_root/tutorials/config/server.md

 ---
+title: Configuring the Server
+layout: page
 tags:
 - config
-title: Configuring the server.
 ---
-# Configuring the Server

 Your server host and port information are set up during installation.
 If they ever change, you'll need to update the configuration.